 Wouldn’t it be great to have the world’s largest professional coaching association certify you as an excellent coach?

-The International Coach Federation (ICF) with over 34,000 members in 110 countries clearly stands out.
+The International Coaching Federation (ICF) with over 50,000 members in 110 countries clearly stands out.
 The ICF began in 1995, creating rigorous coaching and ethical standards.
 It certifies coach training programs and individual coaches.

-The ICF has examined and approved the Coaching Mastery Certificate Program, the coaching training program that we teach.
+The ICF has examined and approved the Level 1 Coaching Mastery Certificate Program, the coaching training program that we teach.
 It was a tough process.
 The ICF required practices and checks that I, to that point, hadn’t seen as valuable.
 We adjusted our training program to follow the ICF standards and industry best practices.
 Our programs became stronger for it.
 Our participants received more impact because of it.

 The same goes for the coach credential I received from the ICF.
 Because of the ICF’s high standards, I was challenged to push through my comfort and habits, toward an external standard that ultimately benefited my clients.

 You and your clients deserve the best.
 Don’t look for the path of least resistance, earn the coaching certification that will make you the best coach possible.